 Some calculators will touch on goal setting, but most do not.
 You will want to agree to some kind of plan with your partner about:

-- Where you want to live — Housing is likely going to be your biggest expense.
-And, if you own your home, your most valuable asset.
+- Where you want to live – Housing is likely going to be your biggest expense and (if you own your home) your most valuable asset.
 So, where you live is a hugely important question.
-Nevermind that your community is a huge factor on your quality of life.
+Not to mention that your community is a huge factor on your quality of life.

 - How you want to spend your time and with whom